 This module assumes and develops the knowledge and skills acquired in the Financial Accounting and Reporting module, the Business Strategy and Technology module and the Financial Management module.

-Background knowledge based upon the strategic elements of the Business Planning: Taxation and the Audit and Assurance module will also be required in evaluating the business and financial risks of reporting entities.
+Background knowledge based upon the assurance elements of the Audit and Assurance module will also be required in evaluating the business and financial risks of reporting entities.